Busting home energy saving myths

 Lady And Son Keep Warm By Radiator

-3. Should I turn appliances off to save energy?
+3. Will turning appliances off save energy?

-4. What are the benefits of solar panels and do they save you money?
+4. What are the benefits of solar panels, and do they save you money?

 Solar Panels